A Guide to QuickBooks vs Sage: Which is Better?

 QuickBooks and Sage Products

-Over the years, Intuit has fine-tuned their software and has released multiple versions with more specialized tools and reporting depending on the needs for most growing businesses.
+Over the years, Intuit has fine-tuned its software and has released multiple versions with more specialized tools and reporting depending on the needs of most growing businesses.

 - 1. QuickBooks Pro: An affordable software that offers features that assist in managing day-to-day accounting tasks, like payroll, accounts payable, financial reporting.